argonne-lcf/user-guides/docs/ai-testbed/groq/running-a-model-or-program.md

 ## Running jobs on Groq nodes

-### Groqflow
+### GroqFlow

-Groqflow is the simplest way to port applications running inference to groq.
+GroqFlow is the simplest way to port applications running inference to groq.
 The groqflow github repo includes many sample applications.</br>
 See [GroqFlow](https://github.com/groq/groqflow/tree/main).

-### Clone the Groqflow github repo
+### Clone the GroqFlow github repo

 Clone the groqflow github repo and change current directory to the clone:
 ```bash